sheebamoghal/data_science/README.md

-# data_science
+# linear_regression
-This is my first repository contains a list of projects I have worked on to improve my understanding of the said subject.
+This is the first supervised learning regression model I have used for the data to predict the house prices.